nicktodd/dockerlabs/docs/module2_docker.md

 ![Running a container](img/docker-run.png)

 1. Once it is complete, you will notice that you have 'lost' your terminal since the docker container is now running in the foreground.
 To get your terminal back, use **Ctrl-C**.
+If **Ctrl-C** doesn't work, simply create a new terminal and SSH into your machine again.

 2. What has happened to the container?
 Is it still running?
 We can find out using docker ps -a.
 The -a means all including stopped containers.